PrefectHQ/prefect-openai/README.md

 12:29:32.302 | INFO    | Flow run 'analytic-starling' - Finished in state Completed()
 ```

-Notice how the original traceback was kind of long, and a tad confusing, while the Curie GPT3 model summarized the issue eloquently: `This error is caused by the missing argument traceback.
-The function expects a traceback object as its first argument, but received nothing.`
+Notice how the original traceback was quite long and confusing, while the Curie GPT3 model summarized the issue eloquently: `This error is caused by the missing argument traceback.
+The function expects a traceback object as its first argument but receives nothing.`

 ## Discover the story behind the flow run name with GPT3 and DALL-E